tsokomalusi/PIC16F877A_LABS/README.md

 ![lab9](https://github.com/user-attachments/assets/c3d901e6-a293-4dc7-b2ce-ad653b408be8)

 ## Lab 10: IRQ PIN (External Interrupt)
 In this lab  a laggy routine of an LED that's blinking once/2sec with _delay() macro is going to be created.And then configure another LED output pin in order to toggle upon each rising edge on the RB0 pin IRQ pin.

 ## Schematic capture and Proteus simulation
 ![lab10](https://github.com/user-attachments/assets/690cf0dd-87a5-4bb8-b2d4-2e465feef75f)

 ## Lab 11: Interrupt-Driven vs Pollling
-This lab builds on the previous and improvement of Lab7 where I did not get the expected results due to not utilizing Interrupt Request (IRQ).Herein this lab it is demonstrated how an interrupt-driven system dominate polling methods due to their instantaneous response.
+This lab builds on the previous lab and is an improvement of Lab7 where I did not get the expected results due to not utilizing Interrupt Request (IRQ).Herein, this lab it is demonstrated how an interrupt-driven system dominate polling methods due to their instantaneous response.

 ## Schematic capture and Proteus simulation